Morning sickness - nausea and vomiting during pregnancy

 - your heart beating faster than usual

 Talk to your GP, obstetrician or midwife immediately if you have lost weight or have any symptoms of dehydration.
+If you can't hold down fluids at any stage, go to the emergency department (ED) in your maternity hospital.

-Ways to deal with morning sickness
+How to cope with morning sickness

 Get plenty of rest - being tired can make you feel worse.